![]() |

 Class included this list and oh so much more!
 I wish I could take it over again!

-•land acquisition and transfer
+•land acquisition and transfer •cover crops and tillage

 •business planning